airayzing/Help-Docs-v2/m1Bot-resource-center/how-m1Bot-works/bot-management/3rd-party-apps-integrations/autopilot-crm-integration-with-m1bot_1.md

 description: This page contains the information about the 3rd party integrations.
 ---

-# Close CRM integration with m1Bot
+# Autopilot CRM integration with m1Bot

+## Autopilot CRM Integration with m1Bot

-This documentation provides step-by-step instructions for integrating Close CRM with m1Bot.
-By following these steps, you'll be able to seamlessly send lead details such as Name, Email, and Phone to Close CRM.
+This documentation provides instructions for integrating Autopilot CRM with m1Bot.
+By following these steps, you'll be able to seamlessly send lead details such as Name, Email, and Phone to Autopilot CRM.

 ### Use Case

-This integration facilitates the transfer of lead details captured by your chatbot to Close CRM, streamlining your lead management process.
+This integration facilitates the transfer of lead details captured by your chatbot to Autopilot CRM, streamlining your lead management process.

 ### Prerequisites

 Before enabling the integration, ensure you have the following prerequisites:

-* **API Token**: Obtain an API token from your Close CRM account.
+* **API Token**: Obtain an API token from your Autopilot CRM account.

 ### Steps to Enable the Integration

-Follow these steps to enable the integration between Close CRM and m1Bot:
+Follow these steps to enable the integration between Autopilot CRM and m1Bot:

 1. **Get the Required 3rd Party Data**:
-   * Obtain the necessary API token from your Close CRM account.
-Refer to [this guide](https://pipedrive.readme.io/docs/how-to-find-the-api-token) for assistance.
+   * Obtain the necessary API token from your Autopilot CRM account.
+Refer to [this guide](https://autopilot.docs.apiary.io/#reference/authentication) for assistance.
 2. **Authenticate Your Account**:
-   * Enter the required API token in the provided field.
+   * Enter the obtained API token in the provided field.
    * Proceed to authenticate your account credentials.
 3. **Mapping the Variables**:
-   * After authentication, you'll be directed to a screen where you can map chatbot responses to Close CRM fields.
+   * After authentication, you'll be directed to a screen where you can map chatbot responses to Autopilot CRM fields.
    * Use the "Question" dropdown to select the bot questions whose answers you want to store.
 If you don't see the dropdown, type "/" to list all questions.
    * Map these answers to parameters in the next field.
 If you don't see the dropdown, enter the parameter name of your 3rd party system.
    * Add new variables by clicking the “Add Parameter” button from the top right.